Remark: This article provides general information on gambling. It in no way replaces legal advice from a lawyer.

 Before starting a gambling game on the internet, it is necessary to determine whether it falls into a category prohibited by law. .

 For example, betting is prohibited in France.
 There is no legal bookmaker except:

 o PMU for horse betting (on & offline)

 Similarly, organizing poker games for real money is forbidden in France, except:

 o in offline casinos and in the gaming clubs in Paris.

-Section 5 of the Act of May 12, 2010 put a general prohibition on gambling for minors, except when it falls under the very specific provisions relating to charity lotteries and funfair games and sweeptsakes.
+The French law put a general prohibition on gambling for minors, except when it falls under the very specific provisions relating to charity lotteries and funfair games and sweeptsakes.

 In principle, except if the player participates in any way in the organization of an illegal game, he cannot be criminally convicted.